bemit/satellite-app/README.md

 ### Feature Events

-At the core is an event system that controls the flow of satellite and lets you extend it easily.
+At the core is an event system that controls the flow of Satellite and lets you extend it easily.

 Building event pipes and connecting your contexts through domain-oriented events makes it easy to build scalable and useful business software.